temporalio/documentation/docs/go/how-to-replay-a-workflow-execution-in-go.md

 If a noticeably different code path was followed or some code caused a deadlock, it will be returned in the error code.
 Replaying a Workflow Execution locally is a good way to see exactly what code path was taken for given input and events.

-You can replay many histories by registering all the needed workflow implementation, and then calling `ReplayWorkflowHistory` repeatedly.
+You can replay many Event Histories by registering all the needed Workflow implementation and then calling `ReplayWorkflowHistory` repeatedly.